vuetifyjs/nuxt-module/docs/guide/features/globals/lab-components.md

 ### Registering single lab component

-Example registering a single Vuetify lab component, use singular name or array notation:
+Here is an example of registering a single Vuetify lab component using either the singular name or array notation:
 ::: code-group

 ```ts [nuxt.config.ts]